jbatarse1/machine_learning_algorithmic_trading/README.md

 ## Conclusion on the performance of the baseline trading algorithm

 The baseline model Precision for the -1 class is 0.43 and for the 1 class is 0.55.
 This does not provide much confidence in the models performance.
 The Recall for -1 class is 0.04 and for 1 class is 0.96.
-Seems heavily weighted towards predicting 1 class over -1 class.
+This is heavily weighted towards predicting 1 class over -1 class.

 <img width="476" alt="svm_test_report" src="https://user-images.githubusercontent.com/93550651/162644434-6e4bfe81-f6fd-498e-83a7-5b8402d6195d.png">